charlie0129/e-ink-display-server/README.md

      | userid  |       | The user that this message belongs to. |
      | message |       |          The message it self.          |

    - The message will be assigned an ID.
-It is returned as the reponse.
+It is returned as the response.

-3. Retrive a message list
+3. Retrieve a message list
    - Use `HTTP GET` method at `/get-message`

      |  KEY   |       VALUE        |                         DESCRIPTION                          |